-I could have invested in air purifiers and oxygenators, but I do like to go the natural route wherever possible.
+I could have invested in air purifiers and oxygenators, but I like to go the natural route wherever possible.

 While these are great benefits, oxygen-producing plants are also a great aesthetic addition to my indoor spaces.